 What are the benefits of being a traveling dental assistant?

 Working as a traveling dental assistant gives you the opportunity to meet people, visit new places, and experience different cultures.
 Some people find it rewarding to help dental offices in their time of need.
 Traveling dental assistants may also get the opportunity to visit rural areas and help residents who have limited access to dental care, which can be personally and professionally fulfilling.

 Additionally, practices may offer higher pay to dental assistants who are willing to travel.
+DANB's Dental Assistants Salary and Satisfaction Survey found that traveling dental assistants earn a median wage of $25.00 per hour.
 You most likely will get reimbursed for travel expenses.
 Depending on how far you have to travel, you may be compensated for driving time, gas, meals, and hotel stays.